 The root causes of benign thyroid nodules are not entirely clear.
 But we do have associations and research showing a number of factors that are likely contributing to the development of benign thyroid nodules.
 A thyroid nodule is basically inflammation so we need to identify what is causing the inflammation.
 We need to get to the root cause.

-Chronic inflammation of the thyroid: Hashimoto's disease, an autoimmune thyroid condition which we wrote about here, is associated with thyroid inflammation and can result in nodules (Mayo Clinic, 2020).
+Chronic inflammation of the thyroid: Hashimoto’s disease, an autoimmune thyroid condition, is associated with thyroid inflammation and can result in nodules (Mayo Clinic, 2020).
 But this is not a root cause because something is causing the Hashimoto’s autoimmune reaction.

 Iodine deficiency: A lack of iodine in the diet can lead to thyroid nodules (Fröhlich E, 2019).
 Low iodine intake increases the secretion of thyroid-stimulating hormone (TSH) (Santos JEC, 2015).
 This can increase both the size and number of thyroid cells, which has a direct effect on the thyroid gland.
 This can progress to the development and growth of thyroid nodules (Santos JEC, 2015).